jpriya1602/23-design-pattern/readme.md

 2. Composite pattern - 8
 3. Adapter Pattern - 7
    * pattern act as a bridge between two incompatible interface
+   * Allows incompatible interfaces to work together
 4. Facade Pattern - 9
+   * Make an interface simpler for use/ complex interfaces of one/more classes, they are easier to use
+   * provide a unified interface to a set interfaces of subsystem. defines the higher level interfaces, that makes the subsystem to easier to use
+   * can implement more than one facade for subsystem
+   *
 5. Proxy Design Pattern
 6. Bridge Design Pattern - 12
 7. Flyweight Design Pattern - 11